jjinux/doc-code-verify/README.md

 ===============

 doc-code-verify is a tool to verify source code samples embedded within the documentation.
-It checks that all code snippets in the documentaion are also in the code source thus ensuring that the documentation is always up to date.
+It checks that all code snippets in the documentation are also in the code source thus ensuring that the documentation is always up to date.

 Setup